Readri205/bootstrap-example/README.md

-## This is my first Bootsrap Website!
+## This is my first Bootstrap Website!

 Welcome All!